msakuta/Factorio-LateUpgrade-Mod/README.md

-Late Upgrades -- A Mod for Factorio v0.13
+Late Upgrades -- A Mod for Factorio v0.14
 ========================================

 This is a mod for a game called Factorio.
-It's compatible with Factorio v0.13 (NOT compatible with v0.12 or earlier).
+It's compatible with Factorio v0.14 (NOT compatible with v0.12 or earlier, see v0.1.x for v0.13).
 This mod will add upgrade researches up to level 25 as resource sinks for late game.